Film critic Andrew Sarris 1928-2012: An appreciation

 26 June 2012

-The World Socialist Web Site is reposting here an article originally published on July 1, 1998.
-See also the accompanying interview with Andrew Sarris, also from 1998, with a new introduction following his death June 20.
+The World Socialist Web Site is reposting here an interview with film critic Andew Sarris, who died June 20, which was originally published on July 1, 1998.
+See also the accompanying review of his book and analysis of his career.

 * * *